aesthetic-suite/framework/packages/aesthetic-native/README.md

 ### Unified Syntax

-React Native does not support Aesthetic's unified syntax, however, adapters may.
+React Native does not support Aesthetic's unified syntax.